jd12/web-development-starter/warmupActivityPartII/README.md

    - Your page should look like this:
    ![Services Final](images/servicesFinal.png)

-3. Create the Contact Page by clicking the green button next to Files in the top left corner and selecting `Add HTML File`
-  - Rename it to contact.html and copy over the code from your Home page like you did for services.html
+3. Create the Contact Page creating a new file named contact.html and copying over the code from your Home page like you did for services.html

   - Modify the title to "Trillium Media Design - Contact"